DannyPhantom-X/Todo-list/README.md

-Todo List application
-It has a working alarm system and notification system
+Todo List application that has a working alarm system and notification system